These are the best digital marketing and online advertising books to make you a better marketer and improve your business.

 Or to put it this way “The best marketing in the world comes down to a person standing in front of a mirror”.

 Creating You & Co

 Around 2002 I knew my sponsorship marketing job was nearing the end of its contract.

 I started reading a book called Creating You and Co by William Bridges.

-What pissed me off about working in marketing for a big company was that you managed; you didn’t actually implement work.
+Project management in the marketing department for a big company was unsatisfying; you didn’t actually implement work.

 My sponsorship marketing job was very hands on and practical and I loved that aspect.